alexwei0408/2025_machine_learning/Week2/report.md

 f(x)=\frac{1}{1+25x^{2}},x\in \left[-1,1\right]
 $$

-<u> What algorithms used for approximate </u>
+The algorithms used for approximate runge function is Locally Weighted linear regression.
-That's Locally Weighted linear regression.The weights is given by
+The weights is given by

 $$
 w_i(x) = \exp(-\frac{(x^i-x)^2}{2\tau^2})